sj-p/vlast/README.txt

 When using file in/out with a page range, it is necessary to generate a filename for each page, based on the page number.
-The filename given on the command line is used as a printf format string: one decimal specification '%d' is required, and the percent character '%' is not allowed elsewhere in the string.
-Zero-padding and precision digits are permitted.
+The filename given on the command line is used as a printf format string: one decimal specification '%d' is required, zero-padding and precision digits are permitted.
+You can represent a percent sign in the filename with '%%'.

 Ranges where lower & upper limit are the same are allowed, resulting in fetching/processing a single page.
 But the filename string must be a valid